Animal Behaviorist Gets Mad At Her Senior Neighbors For Locking Up Her Dog In Their Home

 These users are criticizing the OP for being lazy in coming up with solutions.

-Other believe she's irresponsible.
+Others believe she's irresponsible.

-The neighbors need to stop spoiling the dog and the OP needs to start supervising her dog.
+The neighbors need to stop spoiling the dog, and the OP needs to start supervising her dog.

 Understanding these underlying causes is essential for pet owners.
 Behavioral modification strategies, such as positive reinforcement training, can help build a dog's confidence and reduce anxiety-related escape attempts.